jonbrouse/drink-recipes/Pink Peppermint Cocktail.md

 5. If they’re are bits of candy cane remaining, strain with a fine mesh strainer and return to the jar.

 Keep vodka sealed & refrigerated.
 Should last up to a month.

+## Vanilla Syrup

+VANILLA BEAN SYRUP

+1/2 cup sugar
+1/3 cup water
+1 vanilla bean, seeds scraped
+1/2 teaspoon pure vanilla extract

+Combine the sugar, water, scraped vanilla beans, whole bean and extract in a small saucepan over medium heat.
+Whisk constantly until the sugar dissolves and the mixture is bubbling.
+Reduce the heat to low and cook for 1 to 2 minutes.
+Let cool completely before storing in a jar.
+I usually don’t remove the vanilla pod and just leave it in for flavor.
+You can remove it if you wish!